appium/appium/docs/en/drivers/ios-xcuitest-real-devices.md

 of code signing and provisioning applications for development and testing can make this a bit of a headache.

-[appium-xcuitest-driver](https://github.com/appium/appium-xcuitest-driver) is also helpful to resolve dependencies.
+The documentation on [appium-xcuitest-driver](https://github.com/appium/appium-xcuitest-driver) is also helpful to resolve dependencies.

 ### Basic (automatic) configuration